How can we help?

 - Finance programs, tax credits and training grants

 How we're organized

-Secretary Mike Gill leads the department.
+Secretary Mike Gill and Deputy Secretary Ben Wu lead the department.
 One of

 20 agencies within Maryland's Executive Branch, the agency is structured as follows: